pluginsGLPI/doc/source/datainjection/index.rst

    **Serial number**, the **Name** or the **Inventory number**

 ..
 Warning::
-   It is mandatory to define at least 1 linking field.If a field is ticked, it must be entered in your **csv** file used for importing.
+   It is mandatory to define at least 1 linking field.
+If a field is checked, it must be entered in your **csv** file used for importing.

 .. figure:: images/Datainjection-3.png
    :alt: